 Mount & Blade II: Bannerlord reputation

-Mount & Blade II: Bannerlord Setting
+Mount & Blade II: Bannerlord setting

-Mount & Blade II: Bannerlord is 200 years prior to the original game in a fictional land called Calradia.
-Effectively, that still places the action in a medieval setting with pretty much the same weapons, tactics and armours available to the player.
+Mount & Blade II: Bannerlord is set 200 years prior to the original game in a fictional land called Calradia.
+Effectively, that still places the action in a medieval setting with pretty much the same weapons, tactics, and armours available to the player.
 While the setting is fictional, it’s based very rigidly on medieval Europe, and as such adheres to the same social structures and technologies of the era.
-The benefit of it being a fictional setting, however, is that TaleWorlds Entertainment can compress the map so as to include desert, mountainous and tundra regions.
+The benefit of it being a fictional setting, however, is that TaleWorlds Entertainment can compress the map so as to include desert, mountainous, and tundra regions.

 The map will be divided up between six factions: Calradians, Sturgians, Aserai, Khuzaits, Battanians, and Vlandians.
 There will also be mercenaries, bandits, and barbarians to deal with around the map.
 Each faction will behave differently, their weapons and tactics will differ, and their settlements will feature distinct architecture, music, clothing, and board games.
 Some factions will be adept horsemen, while others might be hardier, or better at launching ambushes.